 They say that these pants were first worn by Persian men thousands of years ago.
 That is why they are also known as “Salvar or Salwar”, meaning in Greek “Salvari”, which in their language meant pants.

-They were later worn by women of different races in the Middle East to protect their gender and to show their modesty and innocence.
+Later they were also worn by women of different Middle Eastern tribes to protect their gender and show their modesty and innocence.

-This is also evident from the cut of these pants, which are wide at the hips and legs and close low at the ankles, completely covering the shape of the female body.
+This can also be seen from the cut of these trousers, which are wide at the hips and legs and close low at the ankles, completely covering the shape of the female body.

 If we go later in time around 1800 AD. this pants appeared in America.
 At that time, women’s clothes were a big problem.
 The season wanted women to be modest and their dresses were long floor length.
 Fashion required a full skirt below a tiny waist.
 The result was that women were squeezed into corsets and wore six to eight petticoats to widen their skirts.
 All this weighed up to 15 kilos and put enormous pressure on the women that made them revolt.

-In the 1850s, women’s rights activists briefly adopted a new style in an effort to break free from heavy dressing.
+In the 1850s, women’s rights activists briefly adopted a new style in an attempt to break free from heavy dresses.